The late Princess Diana was reportedly saddened that her youngest son was made to feel like he wasn’t good enough.

-Growing up as royalty, Prince Harry had many opportunities most people don’t get handed to them.
+Growing up as a royal, Prince Harry had many opportunities most people don’t get handed to them.
 But his childhood was flawed, just like anyone else’s.
 And when your older brother is the future King of England, it’s probably a little rougher.

 In the documentary “Meghan and Harry: The Baby Years”, Ingrid Seward, editor of Majesty magazine, spoke about the harsh reality Harry had to face as a kid.

 She recalled how Harry’s great-grandmother would alienate him by focusing her attention on William by saying things like, “Come on William come and sit next to me,” making Harry feel left out.